For daily wit & wisdom, sign up for the Almanac newsletter.

 In ancient Greek and Roman cultures, the burning of aster leaves was believed to scare away snakes and ward off evil spirits.

-They were considered a sacred flower to the Greek and Roman gods.
+They were considered sacred flowers to the Greek and Roman gods.
 Greek mythology pinpoints the aster’s beginning from the tears of the goddess Astraea.

 Asters have long been a symbol of love and wisdom, patience and beauty.
 It has also been associated with faith, friendship, and purity.